sectrean/di-kit/README.md

 A couple services are provided directly by the container and cannot be registered.

 `context.Context` - When a service is resolved, the context passed into `Resolve` will be injected into constructor functions as a dependency.
-(You should avoid resolving resolving singleton services from a request-scoped context that may be canceled.)
+(You should avoid resolving singleton services from a request-scoped context that may be canceled.)

 `di.Scope` - The current container scope can be injected into a service as `di.Scope`.
 This allows you to create a "factory" service that can resolve dependencies from the container scope.
 The scope must be stored and only used *after* the constructor function returns.